MattMS/Blender_notes/camera/README.md

 In "3D View" Area, select the camera.

-In "Properties" Area, select "Constraints" context.
+In "Properties" Area, select "Constraints" Context.

 Click "Add Object Constraint", find the "Tracking" heading, then click "Track To".